Jake Vokins

-Jake Vokins (born 17 March 2000) is an English professional footballer who plays as a left-back for Premier League club Southampton.
+Jake Vokins (born 17 March 2000) is an English professional footballer who plays as a left-back for National League club Eastleigh.

 Club career

 Southampton

 On 19 September 2018, Vokins signed a professional contract with Southampton.
 He made his professional debut for Southampton, coming on as a substitute in the dying seconds of a 3–1 EFL Cup loss to Manchester City, on 29 October 2019.

 Vokins made his first professional start for Southampton in a 2–0 FA Cup victory over Huddersfield Town on 4 January 2020, scoring the second goal.
 On 16 July 2020, he made his first Premier League appearance in a 1–1 draw against Brighton.
 On 4 August 2020, Vokins signed a new four-year deal with the club.

 He made his first appearance for Southampton in the 2020–21 season in a 2–0 FA Cup victory against Shrewsbury Town.
 A week later, Vokins made his first Premier League start of the season in Southampton's 3–1 defeat to Arsenal.

+On 24 June 2024, Southampton announced that Vokins would not be offered a new contract on the expiry of the present contract on 30 June.

 Sunderland (loan)

 On 29 January 2021, he joined League One side Sunderland on loan until the end of the season.
 He was cup-tied for Sunderland's victory in the 2021 EFL Trophy Final.
-Vokins tested positive for COVID-19 during his spell with Sunderland, and an ECD discovered that he had a slight heart flicker.
-Vokins did not make another appearance for Sunderland afterwards.
+Vokins tested positive for COVID-19 during his spell with Sunderland, and an ECG discovered that he had a slight heart flicker.
+He did not make another appearance for Sunderland afterwards.

 Ross County (loan)

 On 2 July 2021, Vokins joined Ross County on loan for the 2021–22 season.
-On 21 July 2021, Vokins made his first appearance for Ross County in a 1–0 victory over Brora Rangers in the Scottish League Cup and assisted the only goal of the game.
+On 21 July 2021, he made his first appearance for Ross County in a 1–0 victory over Brora Rangers in the Scottish League Cup and assisted the only goal of the game.
 On 1 August 2021, Ross County manager Malkay Mackay revealed that Vokins had suffered a stress fracture on his fifth metatarsal and had to have an operation back at Southampton.

 Woking (loan)

-On 1 September 2022, Vokins joined Woking on a season-long loan.
-On 12 January 2023, he was recalled by Southampton.
+On 1 September 2022, he joined Woking on a season-long loan.
+On 12 January 2023, Vokins was recalled by Southampton.

+Eastleigh

+On 29 March 2024, he joined National League side Eastleigh on loan until the end of the season.
+The same day, Vokins made his first appearance for the club in a 1–0 away victory against Woking.
+On 2 August 2024, he joined Eastleigh on a permanent contract.